 Life does not simplify things; death does.
 Anyone who preaches a simplifying ideology (Learner seeks more complexity) will wind up spilling innocent blood to enforce it.
 Get used to that.

 Countless young bulimics, addicts and attempted suicides – our nerve ends raw and aglow – have conveyed the same unheard lament: “I’m not good enough for this!”
 Good enough to do what: cope with the endless demands of empty moralism and the hyperactive evil of weapon mentality?

 As we pre-stupefied adults decline into “maturity,” we suffer analysis paralysis from orthodoxy’s ad hominem (“to the man,” appealing to prejudice) brainwash.
 We, in turn, chastise our idealistic juniors for having the gall to skip the only approved track: absolute weapon mentality.
 We’ve convinced ourselves that peace mentality can never be “realistic” enough.
 We’re supposed to grow up and abandon it.

 Grow up and embrace world peace.
 I dare you.

 The second regrettable weapon myth absolves our institutions.
-Unlike the individual, these are sacred, error-free, opaque to analysis and exempt from improvement—except every few centuries during some paroxysm of bloody revolution.
+Unlike the individual, they are sacred, error-free, opaque to analysis and exempt from improvement—except every few centuries during a paroxysm of bloody revolution.

 Even in rich countries, the accepted method of expressing public disapproval for gross institutional blunders is a protest march: perfectly dumb, bovine and trivial if not detrimental to the cause.
 If the topic in question is of any importance, this rally will culminate in a police riot: more propaganda headlines in favor of blundering institutions.